astreum/whitepaper/README.md

  | 1mo | 3,000,000|
  | 1yr | 36,400,000 |

-#### V4: Reactor Upgrade
+### V4: Reactor Upgrade

 This upgrade adds a distributed compute protocol called Reactor with proof of work staking.

 Reactor allows for Private & Open Compute.

-Open Compute run on functions stored on Nebula and can be called by anyone.
+Open Compute is calling Fusion Applications stored on Nebula and are callable by anyone on the blockchain.

-Private Compute are based off confidential computing to allow users to use private data and protect software ip on the protocol while allowing for open and restricted access to calls.
+Private Compute is confidential computing enabling users to use private data and protect software ip on the protocol while allowing for open or restricted access to app calls.

-*research in progress

-#### V5: Governance Upgrade
+### V5: Governance Upgrade
 - nova withdrawl contract
 - nova governance system